abstractmachine/head-md-oracle-of-suits/code/readme.md

 - [ml5.js](https://ml5js.org/) — optional machine learning layer for P5.js
 - [Processing](https://processing.org/) — historical foundation of the P5.js framework

-## Setup
-Following the [Processing](http://processing.org) of creating a `setup()` function at the startup of a program, we have created a [setup.md](./setup.md) checklist for you to follow in order to get your environment setup correctly.

 ## Bibliography

 A starter [bibliography](./bibliography.md) has been created for students wanting to dig deeper into various subjects explored in this workshop-within-a-workshop.

+## Setup
+Following the [Processing](http://processing.org) tradition of creating a `setup()` function at the startup of a program, we have created a [setup.md](./setup.md) checklist for you to follow in order to get your environment setup correctly.

+## Talking To Robots
+Once you have set up your environment, a cheat sheet with tips on talking to robots — [hello-robot.md](./hello-robot.md) has been created for you to get you started working with your new robot ~~overlords~~ collaborators.

-## Desired Outcomes
+## Quickstart

-By the end of the week, each participant (or small group) should be able to produce a **simple interactive prototype** that demonstrates:
-- a real-time gesture or motion-based input
-- a coherent visual or sonic response
-- clean, readable code that could be scaled or reused in future iterations of the *Oracle of Suits* project
-- the ability to describe the core fundamentals of the code architecture

-This list might seem a tall ask, but given current student progress, it seems entirely achievable
+Code can be daunting.
+This is an extemely fast-ramp into the basics of writing a powerful P5.js program: [coding.md](./coding.md).